Mexico Revisited | Oaxaca & Beyond

 Following that, our afternoon is free to enjoy the streets of Puebla in our own time.
 Take a culinary tour of the food stalls – perhaps sampling the famous mole – or pay a visit to one of its many museums, such as the interactive Amparo Museum of Mexican history.

-We begin the day exploring the sprawling palace of Cacaxtla, an astounding set of ruins featuring vivid Mayan frescoes, and former capital of the Olmeca-Xicalanca region.
+We begin the day exploring the sprawling palaces of Cacaxtla, an astounding set of ruins featuring vivid Mayan frescoes, and former capital of the Olmeca-Xicalanca region.
 At the centre of the site is a large natural platform some 25 metres high – an excellent defence against potential invaders.